cloud66/help-old/_posts/managing-your-stack/applying-upgrades.md

 In the event of a security vulnerability on any of the components we deploy on the servers, we aim to be as quick as possible to roll out the recommended patches for Ubuntu, Ruby and Rails.

 <h3 id="ubuntu">Ubuntu</h3>
-From the _Deploy_ menu, choose _Deploy with Options_.
-By selecting _Apply security upgrades_, Cloud 66 will perform operating system security package upgrades and set up <a href=https://help.ubuntu.com/community/AutomaticSecurityUpdates>unattended upgrades</a> for your stack.
-Unattended upgrades will automatically check for and install the latest Ubuntu security packages on a daily basis.
+<p>From the _Deploy_ menu, choose _Deploy with Options_.
+By selecting _Apply security upgrades_, Cloud 66 will perform operating system security package upgrades and set up <a href="https://help.ubuntu.com/community/AutomaticSecurityUpdates">unattended upgrades</a> for your stack.
+Unattended upgrades will automatically check for and install the latest Ubuntu security packages on a daily basis.</p>

 Note that some security packages may require a server restart.
 We don't automatically restart your server, and it is at your discretion to do so.
 If the file `/var/run/reboot-required` exists, your server does in fact require a restart.
 To see which packages contributed to the requirement for a restart, please see `/var/run/reboot-required.pkgs`.